Material Thickness Matters

 SECOND CONSIDERATION: THE START OF THE CUT

 Whether the material is steel stainless or aluminum and the cutting gas is oxygen or nitrogen, the method used after the pierce is critical to reliability.
 The recommended method is the use of a slow lead in.
 This method employs two techniques: reduced speed and a higher nozzle standoff.
 The higher nozzle standoff will actually widen the kerf and ensure the cut gas reaches the bottom of the cut and aids in the coupling.
 This is especially effective in high pressure nitrogen applications.
 The additional process time is minimal, as in most cases this lead in is only 0.08 in to 0.12 in long.

+Material quality also plays a role, especially if the material has a layer of scale on the surface.
 This scale will have a significant impact on the cutting quality and consistency.
 During the cutting process this scale will affect the flow of assist gas to the cut, which can result in poor cut quality.
 In this circumstance, the scale could be removed prior to the material being placed on the machine and a light film of oil applied to the surface, or the part geometry can be etched on the surface of the material removing the scale from the material at this point.
 After the part is etched on the surface, it can then be cut normally.
 This will generally eliminate the issues of poor or inconsistent quality.